joseantoniormc/joseantoniormc/blog/content/retention.md

-# From First Orders to Lasting Loyalty: How Data and Behavioral Design Drive Retention

 **Introduction**

 Working on a recent delivery data case study reminded me of what truly defines customer loyalty.
 In marketing, loyalty is often measured along three key dimensions: the **propensity to repurchase**, overall **satisfaction**, and the **willingness to recommend** a service to others (Qualtrics XM Institute).
 In other words, a loyal customer not only comes back regularly and feels happy with the experience, but also becomes an advocate for the brand.
 (As one professor of mine liked to say: “Will they buy again, feel good about it, and tell their friends?”)